 Keemo Mandela Angus Paul is a professional West Indies cricketer who bats right-handed and bowls right-arm fast-medium.
 The Guyanese cricketer is known for his whippy bowling action and an ability to use the long lever to go affect.

 The talented all-rounder was born on 21 February 1998 and so far in his short international and domestic career has raked up news more for the infamous Mankading incident that sent a struggling West Indies side into the World Cup Qualifiers Quarter-final.

 A 17-year-old Keemo made his List A debut the same year he was added to the U19 squad for the World Cup in 2016.
-He attracted the attention of the cricket fans all over the world because of a couple of instances during the tournament.
+He attracted the attention of cricket fans all over the world because of a couple of instances during the tournament.
 He got his First-Class debut in 2017 for Guyana in the Four-Day Regional Cup, which is the premier domestic competition in the islands.
 In October 2017, he scored his maiden century in first-class cricket, batting for Guyana against Jamaica in the 2017–18 Regional Four Day Competition.